M41

 Get on with it!

-Right, what do you know about the London Box?
+Right, what do you know about the Ringways?

-Isn't it something to do with the former A41(M)?
-And wasn't it supposed to go to Birmingham?
+Anyway, what's this I hear about it having something to do with the former A41(M)?
+And wasn't the M41 supposed to go to Birmingham?

 No, absolutely not.
 That's an urban myth with no relevance to reality.
 The two motorways only share the number "41" (like M58 and A58(M)) and are in roughly the same part of the country.
 And neither were meant to go to Birmingham either.